Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 You can see all your recruited villagers by pressing the open menu key when Runik Kuchuk Tablet is equipped<br>
 ### Stats :
 Villagers will have different stats. <br>
-They also have a stat called "Efficinecy" which determines how well it consumes upgradable items.
+They also have a stat called "Efficiency" which determines how well it consumes upgradable items.
 In short, the more the efficiency the more it's stats will increase when upgrading it. <br>
 Some villagers may also come with special damage skill such as fire, frost, lightning, spirit, etc.
 ### Upgrading villagers :
 Villagers that have been recruited can be upgraded.
 This mod adds several new items that can be used on the villager to upgrade them.<br>